The last 14 NAFCM Webinars have completely Sold Out! Check the schedule for the spring/summer webinar schedule.

-Palm Springs, California (May 2, 2014) — On May 2, 2014 NAFCM announces the second ever NAFCM Outstanding Volunteer Award Winner.
+Palm Springs, California (July 24, 2014) — On July 24, 2014 NAFCM is announcing our third NAFCM Outstanding Volunteer Award Winner.
 The nomination process allowed community mediation centers from across the country to nominate outstanding volunteers.
-NAFCM received many outstanding nominations for this new quarterly award which recognizes the significant work which volunteers provide to create the positive impacts of community mediation across the country.
+NAFCM received many dynamic nominations for this new quarterly award which recognizes the significant work volunteers provide to create the positive impacts of community mediation across the country.

 NAFCM Executive Director Matt Phillips stated, “It was amazing to see the positive response that this new program is getting from community mediation centers across the country.
 There are over 400 centers across the country and this program hopes to end having these community-changing, volunteer mediators be one of the country’s greatest kept secrets.”

 NAFCM assembled a committee of community mediation leaders from across the country that was given the task of selecting the Outstanding Volunteer Award winner.
-The committee will meet once a quarter to deliberate the decision of the quarterly award winner.
+The committee will continue to meet quarterly to determine additional award winners.

-As the recipient of the NAFCM Outstanding Volunteer Award, June will receive the following:
+As the recipient of the NAFCM Outstanding Volunteer Award, Debbie will receive the following: